Overcoming Concept Shift in Domain-Aware Settings through Consolidated Internal Distributions: Introduction

 Most existing unsupervised domain adaptation (UDA) algorithms consider a joint learning setting, where the model is trained jointly on both the target domain unlabeled data and the source domain labeled data.
-As a result, these algorithms cannot be used for \textit{sequential model adaptation}.
-Note that although a few source-free domain adaptation algorithms have been developed recently~\cite{kundu2020universal,li2020model,kurmi2021domain}, these methods use adversarial learning to memorize the source domain to generate source domain pseudo-data points for model retraining which necessitates using additional networks, rather directly adapting the base classifier network.
-Our goal is to adapt the classifier model to generalize well in the target domain using solely the target domain unlabeled data.
-This setting can be considered as an improvement over using an off-the-shelf pre-trained model when unlabeled target domain data is available.
-Our approach also relaxes the necessity of sharing training data between the domains.
+As a result, these algorithms cannot be used for sequential model adaptation.
+Note that although a few source-free domain adaptation algorithms have been developed recently~\cite{kundu2020universal,li2020model,liu2021source}, these methods use adversarial learning to memorize the source domain to generate source domain pseudo-data points for model retraining which necessitates using additional networks, rather directly adapting the base classifier network, which makes the model and the optimization problem more complex .
+Our goal is to adapt the classifier model to generalize well in the target domain using solely the target domain unlabeled data to tackle domain shift.
+This setting can be considered as an improvement over using an off-the-shelf pre-trained model when unlabeled data in a source domain is available.
+Our approach also relaxes the necessity of sharing training data between the two domains.

-{\em \bf Contributions:} our main contribution is to develop a sequential model adaptation algorithm which is based on learning a parametric internal distribution for the source domain data distribution in a shared embedding space.
+{\em \bf Contributions:} we develop a sequential model adaptation algorithm which is based on learning a parametric internal distribution for the source domain distribution in a shared embedding space.
 This internally learned distribution is used to align the source and the target distributions.
-We approximate this multi-modal distribution using a Gaussian mixture modal (GMM).
-In order to adapt the model to work well the target domain, we draw samples from this internal distribution and enforce the target domain to share the same distribution in the embedding space by minimizing the distance between the two distributions.
-We conduct experiments on four standard benchmark datasets and observe that our algorithm compares favorably even against state-of-the-art UDA methods.
+In order to adapt the model to work well the target domain, we draw samples from the estimated internal distribution and enforce the target domain to share the same distribution in the embedding space by minimizing the distance between the two distributions.
+We provide a theoretical justification for the proposed algorithm, by establishing an upperbound for the expected risk in the target domain, and demonstrating that our algorithm minimizes this upperbound.
+We conduct experiments on five benchmarks and observe that our algorithm compares favorably against SOTA UDA methods.